modrobert/SecureChatAnywhere/README.md

 of the keys.
 You can however use UTF-8 characters when encrypting chat messages which will be decrypted correctly.

-If you do changes to the SecureChatAnywhere.key.txt file you need to quit the program and restart it for the changes to take effect.
+If you do changes to the SecureChatAnywhere.keys.txt file you need to quit the program and restart it for the changes to take effect.
 This is something I hope to improve in future versions of the program, but for now, lets keep it simple.